tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/append-blob-seal.md

 ### Remarks

-If an append blob has a lease, a lease id will be needed to seal the blob.
+If an append blob has a lease, a lease ID will be needed to seal the blob.

 After a blob is sealed, properties, blob index tags, and metadata can still be updated.
 Soft deleting a sealed blob will preserve the sealed state.
 Sealed blobs can be overwritten.